UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 Myriad:

-- All systems are working well.
+- Some of the lusture disks are showing an extremely large load hence the slowdown over the long weekend and through today.
+We are working to solve this issue.

 Kathleen: